ashkan-arvaneh/vue-spatialnavigation/README.md

 ```console
 npm install vue-spatialnavigation --save
 ```
+Then replace the lib folder with this version

 ## Spatial navigation
 Spatial navigation is keyboard navigation of a html page most often used on devices where mouse navigation is not available or not preferred.
 An important rule is that only 1 element can have the active 'focus' state at the same time.